-The eighth New Mexico Nighttime Occupant Seat Belt Observation Study occurred in 2023.
-This study provides a statewide estimate of seat belt use for night drivers using the same 94 sites examined as part of the National Highway Traffic Safety Association (NHTSA) approved sampling design for daytime belt use in 2013.
-Sites did not change with the 2023 statewide resample.
+The ninth New Mexico Nighttime Occupant Seat Belt Observation Study occurred in 2024.
+This study provides a statewide estimate of seat belt use for night occupants using a 34-site subset of the 94 sites in the 2013 NHTSA-approved sample for daytime belt use.
+Sites did not change with subsequent daytime resamples, so the night sites have remained the same over the years, including the 2024 measure.
 This allows us to better gauge change over time at night.

 Safer New Mexico Now and Preusser Research Group observers partnered to conduct the nighttime survey for adults in front seat outboard positions using night vision equipment when needed.
 The same vehicle and driver characteristics used to select vehicles for daytime observation were used in night observations, but a few changes were made to the protocol to facilitate nighttime data collection.
-Observations were made for vehicles traveling on public roads between the hours of 9 p.m. and 2 a.m.
+Observations were made for vehicles traveling on public roads between the hours of 8:45 p.m. and 2 a.m.
 The observation period for each selected road segment was 45 minutes.
 The road segments remained the same, though the observer was permitted to adjust the location for vantage point in case of unsafe conditions and/or lighting conditions.